Cornea

 1. Corneal Epithelium – The cornea’s outermost region makes up approximately 10 percent of the tissue’s thickness.

 3. Corneal Stroma –The stroma layer comprises 90 percent of the cornea’s tissue.
-The unique shape of this layer and lack of blood vessels produce the cornea’s transparency.
+The unique shape of this layer and the lack of blood vessels produce the cornea’s transparency.

 If any injury breaks through to a deeper layer of the cornea, the healing process takes longer and may result in the following symptoms: blurred vision, pain, redness, sensitivity to light and tearing.
 More serious injuries will produce corneal scarring, which can cause distorted vision or even dramatically impaired vision.